How To Test The 220 Voltage Wires?

 You have to check the multimeter while attaching the test leads to a wire from the main electricity circuit.
 If the multimeter measures voltage between 110-120 volts ( those countries have 220 or 240 volts, measure their values accordingly), and the given light for the hot wire in ON, this concludes that the wiring is hot.

-While using an analog multimeter the scale needle should be between 110-120 V. The wire connects to the heating appliance, such as hob, hob extractor, oven and water heaters, usually all of these are range from 240 to 250 V. Don’t worry if you are getting a surge in the volts while checking such appliances, because these are high ranges appliances.
+While using an analog multimeter the scale needle should be between 110-120 V. The wire connects to the heating appliance, such as hob, hob extractor, oven and water heaters, usually, all of these range from 240 to 250 V. Don’t worry if you are getting a surge in the volts while checking such appliances, because these are high ranges appliances.

-If you touch one test lead to the “X” screw in the outlet and the other test lead to the “GND” screw in the outlet.
+If you touch one test leads to the “X” screw in the outlet and the other test leads to the “GND” screw in the outlet.
 You should observe a reading of 240 volts.
 Likewise, when you check the grounds you should receive a reading of 240 volts between the “Y” screw and the “GND” screw.
 If one wire or both the wires indicate a reading of zero voltage, this indicates that you have an open ground conductor.

-How to determine if an electrical wire is hot
+How to determine if an electrical wire is hot?

 Once you have started to check through the wiring, you must identify the wire that gets hot while in use.
 The hot wire can cause a short circuit leading to the worst complications.
 Make sure that you have all the required devices with you in your toolbox while testing the hot wire.
-You must have a tester and multimeter, no matter digital or analog both can work the same.
+You must have a tester and multimeter, no matter whether digital or analog both can work the same.

-Take extra precautions while playing with the hot wires, take all safety measures and devices required to test.
+Take extra precautions while playing with the hot wires, and take all safety measures and devices required to test.

 Electrical wires are always hooked up before it connects with certain switches or buttons.
 To test the circuit try to turn on the respective power switches or control buttons to let the electricity flow into the wire.
 Flip the main switch twice or thrice to make sure that the wire is not going to be hot during this on and off electricity flow.

 You need to check every wire one by one repeatedly in the same procedure.
-By that there is a chance to determine the actual hot wire among all the electricity wirings.
+By that, there is a chance to determine the actual hot wire among all the electricity wirings.
 First, trace the root of the wire by following how it connects to the power board.
 Then, you need to test the hot wire with the help of a multimeter to identify the damaged wires while taking the voltage test measurements.

 While testing every wire one by one, the best way to mark the mal-functional or the hot wire is to stick a white paper tape and to identify it again write H for hot and N for No Current.
 This tip will help in assisting the electrician with working fast and hazardless.

-How to check Continuity for Long Wires
+How do check Continuity for Long Wires?

 Remember!
 The electric wires are working not only as a connector but as a resistor.
-When we talk about a long wire, the resisting capacity is increased because the electrons collide with the protons more times than in the short cables.
+When we talk about a long wire, the resisting capacity is increased because the electrons collide with the protons more times than in short cables.
 This phenomenon causes an interruption in the electrical flow.

 At this step, you need to prepare the multimeter.
 Turn the multimeter ON and move the dial selector to OHMS settings.
 It should display an open-loop or 1.
 The multimeter is ready to test the resistance as it’s a significant measuring scale.
 Connect the test leads while fitting the black probe in the COM port and the red lead in the voltage port.
 Be careful while placing the probes in the correct jacks.

 So we start testing a long wire for continuity.
 It is pretty straightforward.
 For that purpose, we will use the best quality digital multimeter for checking resistance.
-To start the multimeter powered it to ON position, you may use a digital multimeter or an analogue multimeter both will give you accurate readings.
+To start the multimeter power it to the ON position, you may use a digital multimeter or an analogue multimeter both will give you accurate readings.